AID: Agent Intent from Diffusion for Multi-Agent Informative Path Planning: Related Works

-\paragraph{\textbf{Single-Agent IPP:}} Single-agent IPP has been addressed through a variety of traditional planners, including sampling-based~\cite{hitz_adaptive_2017,Hollinger_2014_ippsample} methods and viewpoint-selection approaches~\cite{binney2012branchboundipp,meliou2007nonmyopic}.
-Among these, RIGTree~\cite{Hollinger_2014_ippsample} is a RRT-style sampling-based solver that select high information-gain branches efficiently, making it suitable for iterative replanning in adaptive IPP.
-More recently, deep reinforcement learning~\cite{popovic2024learning,tan2025searchtta,wei2020ipprl} has emerged as strong alternative.
-CAtNIPP~\cite{cao2023catnipp} captures information of the environment through a probabilistic roadmap and uses a graph attention network to embed global belief information for local decision making.
-This attention mechanism enables fast, context-aware action selection, improving both solution quality and inference efficiency. \paragraph{\textbf{Multi-Agent IPP:}} MAIPP remains relatively underexplored.
+MAIPP remains relatively underexplored.
 An effective baseline is Sequential Greedy Assignment (SGA)~\cite{corah2017efficient}, where agents plan one after another while accounting for other agent's planned paths.
 SGA is simple, scalable, and compatible with any single-agent IPP planner, but frequent updates to the shared belief map often require repeated replanning, which can hinder coordinated behavior.
 As in single-agent IPP, reinforcement learning has similarly proven to be an effective alternative in MAIPP~\cite{vashisth2025scalablemultirobotinformativepath,popo_ma,maipprl1}.
-IntentMAIPP~\cite{yang2023intentmaipp}, building on CATNIPP, plans using the global belief and an intent map that encodes other agents’ future positions as Gaussian distributions.
+IntentMAIPP~\cite{yang2023intentmaipp}, building on CAtNIPP, plans using the global belief and an intent map that encodes other agents’ future positions as Gaussian distributions.
 This compact representation allows easy combination of multiple agents’ intents, but as more future nodes are sampled, compounding errors can accumulate, degrading long-term planning performance.